Dred Scott: Life

 Dred Scott was born into slavery c.
 1799 in Southampton County, Virginia.
-It is not clear whether Dred was his given name or a shortened form of Etheldred.

-In 1818, Dred was taken by Peter Blow and his family, with their five other slaves, to Alabama, where the family ran an unsuccessful farm in a location near Huntsville.
+It is unclear whether Dred was his given name or a shortened form of Etheldred.
+In 1818, Peter Blow and his family took Dred, with five other enslaved people in their possession to Alabama, where the family ran an unsuccessful farm in a location near Huntsville.
 This site is now occupied by Oakwood University.
 The Blows gave up farming in 1830 and moved to St. Louis, Missouri.

 Dred Scott was sold to Dr. John Emerson, a surgeon serving in the United States Army, who planned to move to Rock Island, Illinois.
 Blow died in 1832, and historians debate whether Scott was sold to Emerson before or after Blow's death.
 Some believe that Scott was sold in 1831, while others point to enslaved people in Blow's estate who were sold to Emerson after Blow's death, including one with a name given as Sam, who may be the same person as Scott.
 After Scott learned of this sale, he attempted to run away.
 His decision to do so was spurred by a distaste he had developed for Emerson.
 Scott was temporarily successful in his escape as he, much like many other runaway slaves during this time period, "never tried to distance his pursuers, but dodged around among his fellow slaves as long as possible".
 Eventually, he was captured in the "Lucas Swamps" of Missouri and taken back.